miyaichi/Minimalisp/README.md

 make test-native
 ```

-Runs a simple expression and a REPL-style line to ensure arithmetic and the prompt remain functional.
+Runs arithmetic, REPL-style, and list-focused smoke tests to keep the evaluator healthy.

 ---